tpoisot/ms_pop_networks/ms_pop.md

 # Conclusions

-The notion of “species interaction networks” is an epistemological obstacle, as it shift our focus away from the level of organization at which most of the relevant processes happen — populations.
-As of now, it is difficult to understand how wrong we are (if at all), because data to properly separate the impact of different families of mechanisms on the variability of species interactions are scarce.
-Even when such data are available [*e.g.* @schleuning_specialization_2011 ; @schleuning_specialization_2012 ; @menke_plant-frugivore_2012], they were often not analyzed in this way, because the methodology is still mostly lacking.
-Some preliminary methods have been proposed.
+The notion of “species interaction networks” is an epistemological obstacle shifting our focus away from the level of organization at which most of the relevant processes happen --- populations.
+In order to make reliable predictions on the structure of networks, we need to understand what triggers variability in ecological interactions.
+In this contribution, we outlined that there were direct (abundance-related, and trait-based) and indirect (biotic modifiers, indirect effects of co-ocurence) effects to account for.
+The relative importance of each of these factors, and how exactly the affect the probability of establishing an interaction, are most-likely system-specific; nonetheless, we propose a unified mathematical approach to better understand them.
-@bluthgen_what_2008 claim that the impact of traits distribution on network structure can be inferred simply by removing the impact of neutrality (population densities), based on the idea that many rare links were instances of sampling artifacts.
-Their result is however of limited generality, because their simulation approach assumes no trait matching, and thus allows the maximal generality of each species.
-Under this framework, what is measured is sampling bias, but not trait (mis)matching.
-So as to understand the impact of neutrality and traits distributions, it is crucial that not only interactions, but also population densities (needed to define the neutral expectation) and local trait distribution (needed to quantify the niche processes), are sampled.
-In a recent contribution, we proposed to measure the turnover of interactions between communities [@poisot_dissimilarity_2012].
-The origins of this turnover will require more data to be fully appreciated, and the development of a new methodology partitioning the causes of variability in interactions.
-In the next sections, we synthesize the mechanisms mentioned in this paper, and conclude by stating the need to scale down the observation: from species to population, from occurrence to population density, and from trait values to local trait distribution.

-## A synthesis

-Perhaps more importantly, all of these mechanisms will allow looking at the impact of environmental variation on the structure of networks.
-As illustrated in Fig. [fig:synth], because different environmental conditions will (i) affect local trait distributions and (ii) change population sizes, we expect a strong effect of these changes on network structure.
-Looking at networks as a collection of interacting populations will allow testing the mechanisms through which environmental change affects network structure.
+At the moment, the field is data-limited.
+Despite the existence of several spatially or temporally replicated datasets [*e.g.*
+@schleuning_specialization_2011 ; @schleuning_specialization_2012 ;
+@menke_plant-frugivore_2012], it is rare that all relevant informations have been measured.
+However, we recently showed that only a reasonably small subset of data is enough to draw inferences at larger scales [@gravel_infering_2013].
+Paradoxically, as tempting as it may be to sample a network in its entirety, the goal of establishing global predictions might be better furthered by characterising extremely well a more modest number of interactions.
+Assuming that there are indeed statistical invariants in the rules of interactions, this information will allow to make predictions on the structure of the networks.
+Better still, this approach has the potential to substantially strengthen our understanding of the relationships between traits and neutral effects. @bluthgen_what_2008 claim that the impact of traits distribution on network structure can be inferred simply by removing the impact of neutrality (population densities), based on the idea that many rare links were instances of sampling artifacts.
+As illustrated in Box 2, their approach is of limited generality, as the abudance of a species can be directly driven by trait-environment matching.

+With the accumulation of data, these approaches will rapidly expand our ability to predict the re-wiring of networks under environmental change.
+The effect of environmental change is expected to occur because (i) population sizes will be affected by the change and (ii) either plastic or adaptive responses will shoft or disrupt the traits distributions.
+The framework proposed in Box 1 allows to generate new probabilities of interactions under different scenarios.
+Ultimately, being explicit on the trait-abundance-interaction feedback will provide a better understanding of short-term and long-term dynamics of interaction networks.
+We illsutrate this in Fig. [fig:synth].

 [tb] ![image](framework) [fig:synth]

-Alesina et Eklof: number of traits and dimensions

 # Boxes